 A rocking chair is a must-have for any new mom.
 You need somewhere to feed your baby even if you decide not to rock him/her to sleep.
 I also recommend one that has an ottoman or a way to discreetly put your feet up.
 Sometimes things get rough in the middle of the night and you end up sleeping in the chair.

-I would suggest getting a quality baby monitor that you can add an additional camera to if you plan on having more than one child.
+I would suggest getting a quality baby monitor that you can add an additional camera to.
 There’s nothing more annoying than a bright light on a baby monitor or feedback from a cheap monitor while you’re trying to get a precious few hours of sleep.

-I love my bebcare baby monitor (you can use my link or the code librarianmom to get 10% off).
+I love my bebcare baby monitor.
 It’s an emission-free baby monitor.
 Plus, you can buy a breathing mat to go with it that alerts you if there’s a change in your baby’s breathing.

 Feeding Registry Must-Haves for First-Time Moms

-You need at least one bottle even if you’re breastfeeding so that someone else can feed your baby once in a while.
+If you’re bottle feeding, you’ll need a lot of bottles.
+If you’re breastfeeding, you need at least one bottle.
 I like the Comotomo bottles.
 This set gives you two of each size (5 oz for younger babies and 8 oz for older babies).

-A nursing pillow is one of the first-time mom registry must-haves for moms who are breastfeeding (see my other breastfeeding essentials in this post).
+A nursing pillow is one of the first-time mom registry must-haves for moms who are breastfeeding.
 You basically need more hands than you have to feed a newborn and they nurse for about 30 minutes.
 This nursing pillow is recommended by lactation consultants and it was my favorite of the three I tried.